HOME / Applications / A DC Contactor Design: Enhanced Efficiency and Reduced Noise

 Magnetic actuators convert electrical energy into mechanical motion through electromagnetic fields, categorized into rotary and linear types.
 DC actuators, like electromagnetic contactors, are crucial in electrical switchgear, featuring permanent magnets, solenoids, and ferromagnetic parts.

-In pursuit of energy efficiency, a novel DC contactor with electronic control and permanent magnets has gained attention for its energy-saving and noise-reducing benefits.
+In pursuit of energy efficiency, a DC contactor with electronic control and permanent magnets has gained attention for its energy-saving and noise-reducing benefits.
 This study focuses on a three-part DC contactor with a non-linear ferromagnetic core, movable and fixed components, and a DC copper coil, as shown in Figure 1.

 Schematic illustration of the DC contactor